snimu/guarantees/README.md

 # pyguarantees
-guarantee unittest coverage, guarantee type- and runtime-properties.

-This package has two components: `test_guarantees` and `functional_guarantees`.
+This package has two components:

+- `test_guarantees`: guarantee unittest-coverage.
+- `functional_guarantees`: guarantee types and other properties for parameters and return values of callables &ndash; functions and methods.

 # test_guarantees

-`pyguarantees.test_guarantees` provides decorators that guarantee the usage of a decorated function or method in a `unittest.TestCase`.

 Use this package to help you remember what unittests you still have to write, in case a short script without unittests suddenly becomes permanent, or you change